 Young women who have a hard time remembering to take birth control pills and who want long-term protection against pregnancy may be interested in implantable contraception.

 Not all women can — or should — use implantable contraception.
 In some cases, health conditions make it less effective or more risky to use.
-For example, implantable contraception is not recommended for women who have had blood clots, liver disease, unexplained vaginal bleeding, or certain types of cancer.
+For example, the implant is not recommended for women who have had blood clots, liver disease, unexplained vaginal bleeding, or some types of cancer.
 Talk to your doctor if you have diabetes, migraine headaches, depression, high cholesterol, high blood pressure, gallbladder problems, seizures, kidney disease, or other medical problems.
 Also let the doctor know if you have any allergies.

 Anyone who thinks she might be pregnant should not have contraceptive implants inserted.